DrJieTao/ba545-docs/competition2/Topics.md

 # Potential Projects for Competition 2

-For the purpose of familiarizing you with data mining modeling techniques, as well as preparting you for topic selection of your capstone project, I have carefully selected the following topics for competition 2.
+For the purpose of familiarizing you with data mining modeling techniques, as well as preparing you for topic selection of your capstone project, I have carefully selected the following topics for competition 2.
 These topics cover fields including _finance_, _social media_, and _marketing analytics_.
 Also, these topics range from __classification__ to __regression__ as modeling objectives.

 Each group is asked to provide their ranking of the following topics.
 For instance, one group can rank the topics as __Topic 1__, __Topic 3__, __Topic 2__.
 The topic with the highest ranking will be selected as the topic for competition 2.